Two new competitors have entered Tesla’s space of late. Is TSLA still the best electric vehicle stock among them?

 The Tesla Semi (all battery power, no hydrogen) was announced back in 2017 and it’s already real.
 Several have been in use by the company on the route between its Nevada and California factories for over a year.
 But it’s not in production yet.

-The Tesla Cybertruck is also not in production yet, though management is aiming to start in late 2021, using a factory that will be built somewhere in the middle of the country.
-But Tesla does have 650,000 deposits from people who want to own one, and relish the idea of a driving a truck that looks futuristic.
+The Tesla Cybertruck is also not in production yet, though management is aiming to start late this year, using a factory that will be built somewhere in the middle of the country.
+But Tesla does have 650,000 deposits from people who want to own one, and relish the idea of driving a truck that looks futuristic.

 TSLA is the Best Electric Vehicle Stock

-I’m a big fan of competition, because I think it makes everyone involved work harder, so I’m thrilled to see increasing numbers of entrants in the race to develop and manufacture a battery-powered pickup truck.
+I’m a big fan of competition within electric vehicle stocks because I think it makes everyone involved work harder, so I’m thrilled to see increasing numbers of entrants in the race to develop and manufacture a battery-powered pickup truck.

 And I’m a big fan of strong stocks, too.
 It was TSLA’s chart strength that led me to recommend the stock to my readers way back in 2011, when the Model S was still on the drawing board, so I’m keeping a close watch on NKLA and WKHS today, looking for an attractive entry point.